| Blog: Arnhem Highway from Darwin to Kakadu

 a large sprawling country suburb of the outer

+Darwin region.
 Point of Interest on humpty Doo: Humpty

 Doo is a town some 10klm from the begiining